mmesiti/shell-job-scripting-scc/content/motivation.md

 # Why should one learn the shell?

+## Advantages

+General advantages of Command Line Interfaces compared to Graphical User Interfaces:

+- Robust automation
+- Easy Transition between interactive work/exploration and automation

-Advantages of using the shell for scientific research:
+Advantages of using the Bash shell for scientific research:

 - Working with **HPC**:

   - *Bash* scripts are the best way to launch jobs on a supercomputer
   - the shell is the best supported way to interact with a supercomputer

 - Bash scripting helps with **Reproducibility** which is paramount for scientists

-General advantages of Command Line Interfaces compared to Graphical User Interfaces:
+- it is convenient to call other programs, including the ones from the UNIX ecosystem
+- many built-in features

-- Robust automation
+- portability
-- Easy Transition between interactive work/exploration and automation

-## Why not?
+## Limitations

 For some tasks it might be better to use other tools,